 - 16 companies that use Node.js in their apps

 - 5 desktop apps you wouldn’t think are build using Electron

 Node.js, for instance, is an incredibly scalable technology, especially when used for building microservices and serverless architecture.
-Microservices allow you to scale only those parts of application that are seeing a surge in traffic, making it easier to manage, and you can interconnect different parts of the app written in different languages.
+Microservices allow you to scale only those parts of the application that see a surge in traffic, making it easier to manage and you can interconnect different parts of the app written in different languages.

-Serverless can also be used in various ways, at Software Brothers, one of the tasks we use serverless for is to quickly setup testing environments.
-As our experience shows, the performance of such solutions can be much faster than server-based development.
+Serverless can also be used in various ways.
+At Software Brothers, one of the tasks we use serverless for is to quickly setup testing environments.
+In our experience, the performance of serverless solutions can be much faster than server-based development.

 Myth 4: Because it’s so commonly used in browsers and web development, it’s not suitable for other uses

-Native developers would say so.
-And there’s some truth to that, but you need to understand a few things.
+Native developers would certainly say so and there’s some truth to that- but you need to understand a few things first.